-4.4.1 The Council recommends that organisers of large scale public events (outdoor music concerts, sporting events, festivals, carnivals, firework displays etc.) consult the Council at the earliest opportunity to discuss arrangements for the licensing of those activities falling under the Act.

-- In respect of some events, the organisers may require a single premises licence to cover a wide range of activities at different locations within the premises.
-This may involve the preparation of a substantial operating schedule.
+- 4.4.1 The Council recommends that organisers of large scale public events (outdoor music concerts, sporting events, festivals, carnivals, firework displays etc.) consult the Council at the earliest opportunity to discuss arrangements for the licensing of those activities falling under the Act. - 4.4.2 In respect of some events, the organisers may require a single premises licence to cover a wide range of activities at different locations within the premises.
+This may involve the preparation of a substantial operating schedule and event management plan.
 For other events, applications for connected premises licences or TENs may be made which in combination will represent a single event.
-The Authority consider it is essential to have proper co-ordination of such arrangements and will expect organisers to work with the Authority in ensuring that responsible authorities are aware of the connected nature of the individual applications. - Applicants planning a large scale event whether this involves licensable activities or not are likely to be requested to submit an application to the Safety Advisory Group (SAG).
+The Authority consider it is essential to have proper co-ordination of such arrangements and will expect organisers to work with the Authority in ensuring that responsible authorities are aware of the connected nature of the individual applications.
+Despite this being said, it will always be the preference of the Licensing Authority that instead of multiple TENs an application for a premises licence is made considering the improved clarity of arrangements for all parties by way of conditions imposed.

+4.4.3 Applicants planning a large scale event - whether this involves licensable activities or not - are likely to be requested to submit an application to the Safety Advisory Group (SAG).
 SAG comprises of personnel from relevant statutory authorities and will provide the applicant with advice and guidance to help ensure public health and safety.
 A SAG meeting will generally be recommended where there is a higher risk to public safety and more than 500 persons are expected to attend the event although smaller events with perceived high risks to public safety may also be required to attend a SAG meeting.
 It will be the responsibility of the event organiser to submit an application to SAG.
 It will be the responsibility of the Authority to arrange and convene SAG meetings.
-Individuals seeking advice are recommended to contact the Authority if in any doubt as to whether a SAG application is required.
+Individuals seeking advice are recommended to contact the Authority if in any doubt as to whether a SAG application is required and seek further advice from www.northdevon.gov.uk/sag